stgeorgeshurstville/bulletin/_docs/song.md

 ---

 ## 9:30am
-1. 10000 Reasons
+1. No Other Name
-2. Amazing Grace (My Chains Are Gone)
+2. Amazing Love
-3. Only By Grace
+3. The Heart of Worship
-4. Servants of the Gospel
+4. Consider Chrsit

 ## 4:00pm
-1. This is Amazing Grace
+1. Here We Stand
-2. Before the Throne of God above
+2. In Christ Alone
-3. Yet not I but through Christ in me
+3. By Faith
-4. His Mercy is More
+4. God is for us

 Check out the church spotify playlist [here](https://open.spotify.com/playlist/3gh0ZKXkJBDbNEnZqJJDXj?si=0908aa3f87544643)